KamillaKa/my-go-api/README.md

 Step 2: MongoDB Integration
 ---------------------------

 In this step, I integrated MongoDB to persist the articles.
 I replaced the in-memory storage with MongoDB and made use of the MongoDB Go Driver (`go.mongodb.org/mongo-driver/mongo`) to interact with the database.
+I tried to use the Cloud Database but it didn't allow me to create anything more for free.

 ### Connecting to MongoDB